zooniverse/front-end-monorepo/docs/arch/adr-25.md

 ### Annotation JSON structure

-The annotations in the details array will be updated to be an object that just contains a reference to the task's unique identifier.
-The task annotation itself will be stored in the classification's annotations flattened.
+The annotations in the details array will be updated to be an object that just contains a reference to the sub-task's unique identifier.
+The task annotation itself will be stored in the classification's annotations array flattened.

 The main benefit of this reorganization will be with downstream analysis and aggregation.
 When aggregating drawn shapes the first step is clustering.
 Once the clusters are found the subtasks need to be aggregated within each cluster.
 This will be easier to do if the structure of each subtask annotation is the same as if that task was asked on its own.
 The code can just take all subtask annotations within a cluster and just pass it to the reducer as if it is a list of main task annotations without having to reshape them.

+An addition of `markIndex` is being added for the sub-task annotations for the purpose of having an identifier relating it back to the parent drawing task annotation value array which represents marks.

-An example of the new sub-task annotation JSON structure:
+An example of the new sub-task annotation JSON structure at classification submission:

 ```json
 {"annotations": [